 Photo: Cameron Beecher

-This ceiling was created in the 1740s by James Paine.
+This is a fascinating and detailed design created in 1740s by James Paine.
 It was originally in the dining room or small drawing room in the house known at Whitley Beaumont, Grange Moor.
-This ceiling was removed when the house was demolished and installed in Tolson Museum in 1951 who paid £12.50 for this and the stag and leaf’ ceiling were also bought by the Council.
+This ceiling was removed when the house was demolished and subsequently installed in Tolson Memorial Museum.
+Huddersfield Council paid £12.50 for this ceiling and the ‘stag and leaf’ ceiling were also bought by the Council.